 Lean is focused on changing the way we operate to be laser focused on delivering value.
 It’s about shifting the focus from optimizing separate technologies, assets, and vertical departments to optimizing the flow projects through entire value streams that flow horizontally across technologies, assets, and departments to customers.

-XP – Extreme Programming methodology– doing development robustly to ensure quality
+6. eXtreme Programming methodology (XP) – doing development robustly to ensure quality

 Where it really deviates from Scrum is in defining rules or prescriptive processes.
 Some of these are similar to Scrum but there are rules around technical practices around designing coding and testing that make it specific for development projects.
 These rules include making mandatory; Including user stories, Test-driven development (TDD), Pair programming, and Continuous integration among many others.

-Waterfall methodology – planning projects fully, then executing through phases
+7. Waterfall – planning projects fully, then executing through phases

-Waterfall, often referred to as SDLC (Software Development Life Cycle) is a project management methodology theme with a very simple approach that values solid planning, doing it once and doing it right, rather than the agile approach of incremental and iterative delivery.
+Waterfall methodology, often referred to as SDLC (Software Development Life Cycle) is a project management methodology theme with a very simple approach that values solid planning, doing it once and doing it right, rather than the Agile approach of incremental and iterative delivery.
 It’s simple to understand because you simply make a good plan, and execute on it.

 The project manager tends to be large and in charge, and work is planned extensively up front and then executed, in strict sequence, adhering to requirements, to deliver the project in a single, and usually very long cycle.

 After the plan is approved, there’s little scope to adapt the plan unless absolutely necessary, and changes that are needed usually require change requests.
-The project then flows through the process from requirements, through design, implementation, testing and into maintenance.
+The project then flows through the process from requirements gathering, through design, implementation, testing and into maintenance.

 Because of the single cycle approach, in a Waterfall project, there’s little scope to reflect, revise and adapt once you’ve completed something.
 Once you’re in the testing stage, it is very difficult to go back and change something that was not well designed in the concept stage.
 There’s also nothing to show and tell the client as you go along.
 You complete the project with a big fanfare and pray the client likes it.
 That’s potentially very risky.

 Waterfall is generally regarded with some disdain within agencies as an inefficient and passé traditional project management approach.
-But Waterfall can be a useful and predictable approach is requirements are fixed, well documented and clear, the technology is understood and mature, the project is short, and there’s no additional value gained from ‘going agile’.
-A waterfall approach can actually provide more predictable end result for budget, timeline and scope.
+But Waterfall can be a useful and predictable approach if requirements are fixed, well documented and clear, the technology is understood and mature, the project is short, and there’s no additional value gained from ‘going Agile’.
+A Waterfall approach can actually provide more predictable end result for budget, timeline and scope.

-PRINCE2 methodology – controlled project management that leaves nothing to chance
+8. PRINCE2 – controlled project management that leaves nothing to chance

-PRINCE2 is a ‘full stack’ waterfall project management methodology that includes principles, themes and processes.
-It was created by the UK government in 1996 originally for IT projects.
-‘PRINCE’ stands for PRojects IN Controlled Environments.
-It is a very process-oriented methodology, dividing projects into multiple stages, each with their own plans and processes to follow.
+PRINCE2 methodology is a “full stack” Waterfall project management methodology that includes principles, themes and processes, created by the UK government in 1996 for IT projects.
+The acronym PRINCE2 stands for PRojects IN Controlled Environments.
+It is a process-oriented methodology, dividing projects into multiple stages, each with their own plans and processes to follow.
 The methodology defines inputs and outputs for every stage of a project so that nothing is left to chance.

 The system emphasizes justification of the course taken by a business, and so the first step is identifying a clear need for the project, who the target customer is, whether there are realistic benefits, and a thorough cost assessment.
 A project board owns the project and is responsible for its success.
-This board defines the structures for the team, while a project manager oversees the lower level day-to-day activities.
-This methodology is based on eight high-level processes and gives teams greater control of resources and the ability to mitigate risk effectively.
+They define the structures for the team, while a project manager oversees the lower level day-to-day activities.
+PRNCE2 methodology is based on eight high-level processes and gives teams greater control of resources and the ability to mitigate risk effectively.